attwaben/web_server_on-gcp_project/README.md

 5- Created index.html in dir  /var/www/html .

 6- Made some adjustments to the index.html file to import the images from the storage bucket.

+The index html file is a template from bootstrap templates on which I made some adjustments to embed photos and a youtube video and a form .